hoangduytran/blender-manual/manual/interface/keymap/blender_default.rst

    to move the selected object, rather than having to drag its gizmo.)
    This option is only available when *Select with Mouse Button* is set to Left click and :ref:`Emulate 3 Button Mouse <preferences-input-emulate-mouse>` is disabled.

-Alt Cursor Access
-   Hold :kbd:`Alt-LMB` to place the Cursor (instead of :kbd:`LMB`), allows tools to activate on press instead of drag.
-This option is only available when Right click *Select with Mouse Button* is chosen.
-   Note this option is not available when using :ref:`Emulate 3 Button Mouse <preferences-input-emulate-mouse>`.

 Select All Toggles
    Causes selection shortcut :kbd:`A` to deselect all when any selection exists.